 Headquarters: Redwood City, California, USA

 Our first large-scale food manufacturing site is located in Oakland, California.
-In July 2019, we announced a co-manufacturing collaboration with OSI, providing additional manufacturing capacity for the award-winning Impossible Burger.
+We are also partnered with a co-manufacturer, OSI, which provides additional manufacturing capacity for our products.

 For news, photos, videos and other info, visit our media site at impossiblefoods.com/media(opens in a new tab)